justinormont/HashingTrick.js/README.md

 # HashingTrick.js
-Implements feature hashing (hashing trick) feature hashing, a fast and space-efficient way of vectorizing features.
+Implements feature hashing, also known as the hashing trick, a fast and space-efficient way of vectorizing features.